scutcyr/dstc11-simmc2.1-scut-bds-lab/README.md

 }
 ```
 **NOTE**: The [paper][simmc2_arxiv] (EMNLP 2021) above describes in detail the datasets, the collection process, and some of the baselines we provide in this challenge.

+## Acknowledge
+* We would like to express our gratitude to the authors of [Hugging Face's Transformers🤗](https://huggingface.co/) and its open source community for the excellent design on pretrained models usage.
+* We would like to express our gratitude to [Meta Research | Facebook AI Research](https://github.com/facebookresearch) for the SIMMC2.1 dataset and the baseline code.

+## License
+The project is provided under the [Apache-2.0 License](https://github.com/scutcyr/dstc11-simmc2.1-iflytek/blob/main/LICENSE).

 <p align="center">
   <img src="./figure/iflytek_logo.png" />